1601-mma2013/Performance-Enhancer/README.md

 Bio

-Most of the secondary school student still new with this apps  in this era, their also newly introduced this application.
-Most of them didn't know the existence of these kind of apps until they go to college, at the time they need to maintain their laptop capability for the sake of their assignment.
-For example, Adam is a student at Multimedia University.
+Adam is a student at Multimedia University.
 He uses his computer to study and to complete his various assignments.
 He is interested in knowing the capabilities of his computer so that he can use it to its fullest potential.

 **1. Patterns in user and customer behaviours**